stratosphereips/StratosphereLinuxIPS/docs/detection_modules.md

 Besides the searching 40+ TI files for every IP/domain Slips encounters, It also uses the following websites for threat intelligence:

-URLhaus: for each url seen in http.log
+URLhaus: for each url seen in http.log and downloaded file seen in files.log
 Spamhaus: for IP lookups
 Circl.lu: for hash lookups (for each downloaded file)